material-components/material-components-web/packages/mdc-list/README.md

 ### Single Selection List

-MDC List can handle selecting/unselecting list element based on click or keyboard action.
-When enabled, the `space` and `enter` keys (or `click` events) will trigger an individual list item to become selected or unselected.
+MDC List can handle selecting/deselecting list elements based on click or keyboard action.
+When enabled, the `space` and `enter` keys (or `click` event) will trigger an single list item to become selected or deselected.

 ```html
 <ul id="my-list" class="mdc-list" aria-orientation="vertical">